maxaquino/edge-demo-setup/README.md

 The environment is installed on AWS but can be adapted to any infrastructure with little changes.

-Below the playbooks in order of run.
+The below playbooks, in order of run, should be run on a bastion which has access to the OpenShift instance where Ansible Automation Platform is deployed.

-## aap2-setup (playbook)
+## aap2-setup
 Run this playbook to setup the Ansible Automation Platform on OpenShift to be used for the ACM + AAP2 + MICRSOHIFT + EDGE demo

 ## edge-node-setup
-Run this playbook after the aap2-demo-setup playbook to setup and configure the edge node to host microshift and to be imported automagically to RHACM
+Run this playbook after the aap2-setup playbook to setup and configure the edge node to host microshift and to be imported automagically to RHACM

 ## import-to-rhacm
 A simple playbook to automate the Microshift cluster import on RHACM using Ansible Automation Platform.